Frequently Asked Questions

 Practice, practice and practice.
 Therapeutic change does not happen at home but in life.
 It is important that you practice the things set out by your psychologist.
 Just like riding a bicycle for the first time – rarely do people get it straight away and most will require practice.

-Question: Do you provide after-hour services?
+Question: Do you provide after-hour services (after 5pm)?

 Yes, however, there are limited sessions.
 Please speak to the clinician if you are interested.
+I do not provide crisis or emergency services.

 Question: What is confidentiality and how does it apply?